neuronsimulator/nrn/docs/guide/hoc_chapter_11_old_reference.rst

 **ivoc**

     OC with C++ classes and graphical interface (which is written in C++).
 This is the best starting place for building non-neural applications.
-These C++ classes are implemented in ``ivoc/SRC``.
-The files here are of general use apart from the neuron simulation domain and generally implement the graphical interface, eg. Graph, xpanel, VBox, etc. However the File, List, Vector, and Random class are very useful even if no window manager is present.
+These C++ classes are implemented in :file:`ivoc/SRC`.
+The files here are of general use apart from the neuron simulation domain and generally implement the graphical interface, eg. :hoc:class:`Graph`, :hoc:func:`xpanel`, :hoc:class:`VBox`, etc. However the :hoc:class:`File`, :hoc:class:`List`, :hoc:class:`Vector`, and :hoc:class:`Random` class are very useful even if no window manager is present.

 **nrniv**